Shared Memory

 If you use the following functions in your program, you should link your program with -lrt.

-If a process want to access shared memory, it should: (use POSIX API)
+If a process wants to access shared memory, it should (using POSIX API):

 Finally, destroy a shared memory object when no reference to it remain open.